Cirex/padrino-assets/README.md

 By default, Sprockets is configured to load assets from your project's `app/assets` and `lib/assets` directories.
 Any files stored in these directories are readily available to the included helpers and will be served by the Sprockets middleware.

-The following directories are no longer used and will instead be served statically:
+Because of this the following directories are no longer used and will instead be served statically:

 * `public/images`
 * `public/stylesheets`
 * `public/javascripts`

-Because of this you should now be storing your assets in the following directories:
+You should now be storing your assets in the following directories:

 * `app/assets/images`
 * `app/assets/stylesheets`